mhoban/rainbow_bridge/README.md

 ## Description of run options
 eDNAFlow allows for a good deal of customization with regard to which and how various elements of the pipeline are run.
+All command-line options can be either be passed as-is or saved in a parameters file.
+For information on file formats and calling convention, see [below](#specifying-parameters-in-a-parameter-file).

 To see a detailed list of available options run:
 ```bash
 $ eDNAFlow.nf --help
 ```

-All command-line options can be either be passed as-is or saved in a parameters file.
-For information on file format and calling convention, see [below](#specifying-parameters-in-a-parameter-file)

 The pipeline accepts three main input formats: